// WHY SANDLOGIC · ANY AI

 What we mean by "Any AI."

-"Any AI" is a property of the chip's architecture + CORE — the compiler-runtime engine that dispatches model families to silicon.
-The matrix above is CORE's dispatch coverage.
+"Any AI" is a property of the chip's architecture + CORE — the compiler + runtime engine co-designed with the Krsna SoC.
 It is not a claim about inference throughput or token economics (that's EdgeFlow's domain).
 It is not a claim that every model runs at peak performance on every chip variant (Lite obviously won't run a 70B-class model).

 // RELATED SURFACES